Vilarinho da Furna: Culture

 The village had a council, called the Junta, with a member for each family.
 This is believed to be a practice dating back to the Visigoths, with their conventus publicus vicinorum (public assembly of neighbours).
 The Junta's leader (Zelador, or Juíz) was chosen from among the married men, and sat for a term of six months together with its legislative chamber (Os Seis).
 At the beginning of each term all voters one by one went into a room with the new Zelador and gave him a note with name of six of the neighbours to elect the new "Os Seis".
-In a tradition that was abandoned already when Jorge Dias was around the old Zelador would give the new Zelador a whip upon which the new would swear an oath on the Santos Evangelhos.
+In a tradition that was abandoned already when the ethnographer Jorge Dias was around, the old Zelador would give the new Zelador a whip upon which the new would swear an oath on the Santos Evangelhos.
 The council discussed and made decisions concerning many aspects of village life, discussing some matters in great detail.
 This discussion at the council made Vilarinho da Furna a participatory democracy based on its consuetudinary laws.

 Matters discussed by the Junta included preparing new routes and repairing existing ones; organising the pastoral duties, including the herding of the cattle; irrigating the fields; cutting wood and clearing forests; trapping wolves; and harvesting grapes.
 In essence, the Junta was charged with making sure that nothing went undone in this largely self-sustaining community.
 In the last years of the village's existence, the Junta also devoted itself to devising strategies to fight its final enemy, the company that constructed the dam.